What Is WebP? The Modern Image Format Explained and Why It Matters

 Why Modern Websites Use WebP

 For individual site owners and developers, the conversion is straightforward.
-You can convert JPG to WebP or convert PNG to WebP directly in your browser using Vizua — no server upload, no software installation required.
+You can convert JPG to WebP or convert PNG to WebP directly in your browser using Vizua, without installing software or sending selected image contents to Vizua for conversion.

 When Not to Use WebP